 Our mission is inclusively to spread the Good News far and wide, supporting all ages by offering a traditional service and fellowship.

-Current Pattern of Services - See The WORD & Services section for current services
+Services - See The WORD & Services section for current services

 All our Services, including special festivals, such as Christmas Day, Easter Sunday and Mothering Sunday are held at 09:30.
 With occasional “specials” in the afternoon; examples of these would be Taize services, Good Friday meditation and passion, Nine Lessons and Carols for both Advent and Christmas.